Lotus Lantern Festival Seoul 2026: Parade Route, Timing & Best Spots

 3. Jongno 4-ga (Best Photography)

-The parade is well-warmed-up here, and the buildings on the south side cast deep shade by 6 PM — perfect contrast for lantern photos.
+The parade is well-warmed-up here, and by the time it reaches this stretch the sky is fully dark — maximum contrast for the glowing lanterns.
 Fewer tourists, more locals.
 Exit 4 of Jongno 3-ga is your closest stop; walk three blocks east.

 4. Jonggak Finish Zone (Best for Energy, Worst for Photos)

-The final celebration (Hoehyang Hanmadang) happens at the Jonggak intersection from 7 PM.
+The final celebration (Hoehyang Hanmadang) happens at the Jonggak intersection once the parade arrives, around 9 PM.
 Expect crowds, traditional folk music, and a big dance circle that anyone can join.
 If you only have an hour and want to feel the festival rather than document it, come here.

 Avoid: The pedestrian overpasses.
 Sounds like a great idea — they’re usually closed for safety or packed with reporters by 3 PM.